ReFoCUS: Reinforcement-guided Frame Optimization for Contextual Understanding: Abstract

 \section{Abstract}

-Recent progress in Large Multi-modal Models (LMMs) has enabled effective vision-language reasoning, yet the ability to understand video content remains constrained by suboptimal frame selection strategies.
-Existing approaches often rely on static heuristics or external retrieval modules to feed frame information into video-LLMs, which may fail to provide the query-relevant information.
-In this work, we introduce \textbf{\textit{ReFoCUS}} (\textbf{Re}inforcement-guided \textbf{F}rame \textbf{O}ptimization for \textbf{C}ontextual \textbf{U}nder\textbf{S}tanding), a novel frame-level policy optimization framework that shifts the optimization target from textual responses to visual input selection. \textit{ReFoCUS} learns a frame selection policy via reinforcement learning, using reward signals derived from a reference LMM to reflect the model’s intrinsic preferences for frames that best support temporally grounded responses.
-To efficiently explore the large combinatorial frame space, we employ an autoregressive, conditional selection architecture that ensures temporal coherence while reducing complexity.
-Our approach does not require explicit supervision at the frame-level and consistently improves reasoning performance across multiple video QA benchmarks, highlighting the benefits of aligning frame selection with model-internal utility.
+Recent progress in Large Multi-modal Models (LMMs) has enabled effective vision-language reasoning, yet the ability to video understanding remains constrained by suboptimal frame selection strategies, albeit with the rapid development of video-specialized LMMs.
+Prior works attempted to solve this with static heuristics or external retrieval modules to feed frame-level information, but these approaches often fail to capture visual cues grounded to the given user queries conflating raw visual dynamics with true semantic relevance.
+In this paper, we introduce \textbf{ReFoCUS} (\textbf{Re}inforcement-guided \textbf{F}rame \textbf{O}ptimization for \textbf{C}ontextual \textbf{U}nder\textbf{S}tanding), the first framework to integrate online policy-gradient reinforcement learning into frame-level optimization for video-LLMs. \textbf{ReFoCUS} aims to learn a frame selection policy, leveraging reward signals derived from reference models to capture their underlying scoring behavior over frame combinations that best support temporally grounded responses.
+To efficiently explore the large combinatorial frame space, we employ an autoregressive and query-conditional selection architecture that ensures contextual consistency while reducing complexity.
+Our policy learning removes the need for explicit frame-level supervision, as it implicitly discovers optimal and semantically consistent frame compositions. \textbf{ReFoCUS} consistently improves reasoning accuracy across multiple video QA benchmarks, demonstrating the advantage of aligning frame selection with model-internal utility.